Zaid-Jarrar/data-structures-and-algorithms/data_structures/linked_list/README.md

 - to_string which returns __str__ that represents the objects
 - insert_after: add a node after a given node to the linked list
 - insert_before: add a node before a given node to the linked list
+- kth_from_end: takes in an integer as an argument and returns value of that starting from the end of linked list

 ## Whiteboards